chekri/PhD_Thesis/README.md

-# Instructions for Using Codes and Tools in my PhD Thesis:
+# Instructions for Using Codes and Tools in this Folder:
 These are the codes used in the examples of my PhD thesis.
 These programs are written in AUTO-07p, Python3 and Matlab-R2023b.
 The examples in part 1 and Part 2 of the thesis pertaining to numerical continuation are performed using AUTO-07p software package.

 ## AUTO-07p Configuration